romainducrocq/romainducrocq/README.md

 - **[Python, Pandas, Seaborn, Jupyter]** Analysis of trip distributions before and after the Grand Paris Express based on GTFS and OSM data in an OpenTripPlanner server | in Python and Jupyter notebook with Pandas and Seaborn.
     > repo : https://github.com/romainducrocq/uge/tree/master/projects/GPE-Routing-Project
     > notebook : https://github.com/romainducrocq/uge/blob/master/projects/GPE-Routing-Project/Routing.ipynb
-- **[Python, Sklearn, Keras, Pandas, Seaborn, Jupyter]** Music playlist generation with a Word2Vec semi-supervised predictive model on a deezer dataset | in Python and Jupyter notebook with Sklearn, Keras, Pandas and Seaborn.
+- **[Python, Sklearn, Keras, Pandas, Seaborn, Jupyter]** Music playlist generation with a Word2Vec semi-supervised word embedding predictive model on a deezer dataset | in Python and Jupyter notebook with Sklearn, Keras, Pandas and Seaborn.
     > repo : https://github.com/romainducrocq/uge/tree/master/projects/ML-project-track2vec
     > notebook : https://github.com/romainducrocq/uge/blob/master/projects/ML-project-track2vec/track2vec-en.ipynb
 - **[R, Tydir, Dplyr, Sf, Shiny]** Analysis of Game Of Thrones geospatial datasets and cartography in a Shiny interactive web app | in R and Shiny, with the tydir, dplyr and sf packages.